CCL is a component of the Rutgers Environmental and Occupational Health Sciences Institute (EOHSI) pursuing research in:

 - Quantifying the effect of xenobiotic dose to cells, tissues, organs and the whole organism, using multiscale toxicodynamic modeling (dose-response analysis).

-- Optimizing the information that can be extracted from complex datasets relevant to systems that involve environment-organism interactions (enviroinformatics and bioinformatics).
+- Optimizing the information that can be extracted from large and complex datasets relevant to systems that involve environment-organism interactions (high-throughput to high-content enviroinformatics and bioinformatics).

 CCL’s efforts include exploring computer simulation-based alternatives to animal testing for risk assessment.